Guǎng dōng 广东 'vast east'

 The province of Guangdong became part of China as long ago as the Qin dynasty.
 When the Qin empire collapsed the area broke away as the kingdom of Nanyue until re-unification in 111BCE.
 At this time Guangzhou was called Panyu ➚.
 It has been subject to immigration and emigration over the centuries and there is a good mixture of peoples within the province.
 It became involved in overseas trade from an early date, it was sacked by the Arabs and Persians in 758CE.
 International trade continued to grow, and in the Tang dynasty (879CE) Huang Chao led the Guangzhou massacre ➚ in which many foreign merchants died.
 As the southernmost province it was the last to be conquered by the Mongols – at the Battle of Yamen in 1279 (near Jiangmen).
 The most widely spoken dialect after Mandarin and Wu is Cantonese or 'Yue', and due to emigration Cantonese is widely heard outside China too.
 For example English uses the Cantonese pronunciation of 锅 'wok' ➚ rather than the Mandarin 'guō'.
 Local people consider themselves Tang Chinese rather than Han Chinese as they do in northern China because of the flourishing of culture in the south in Tang dynasty times fueled by the migration of many people from the north.
 There has always been a sense of independence from, and rivalry with, Beijing far to the north.

 Guangdong as the only port allowed to trade with foreigners became the flashpoint for the Opium Wars.
-All foreign trade from 1757 to 1841 was through the Cohongs ➚ on Shamian island, the only place foreigners were allowed to set foot on Chinese soil.
+Much inland transport came into the province over the hills bordering Jiangxi at the Mei Guan pass and then down the Bei River to Guangzhou.
+All foreign trade from 1757 to 1841 was through the Cohongs ➚ on Shamian island, the only place foreigners were allowed to set foot on Chinese soil (it's now a popular tourist destination).
 Later the province was the crucible of the Taiping Rebellion (1850-64) when Hong Xiuquan led a revolt against the Manchu rulers based on a strange reading of Christian theology and a smattering of other philosophies.
 The melting pot of cultures at Guangzhou created the necessary conditions for such a revolt.
+After Hong Kong was ceded to Britain in 1842 France leased Guangzhouwan in 1898 as an extension of French Indo-China.
 Later on in 1895 and again in 1917, it was the turn of Sun Yatsen to foment revolution in Guangzhou when he set up his headquarters there.
 In 1926 the First United front of Communists and Nationalists set off from Guangdong on the Northern Expedition in an attempt to unify China under the Republic.

 Rivalry with Hong Kong after the opening up of China has led to rapid industrialization of Guangdong in the last 30 years.
 For many years it has had the highest GDP of any province in China (if Hong Kong and Macau are included).
-A transport link over the Pearl Estuary from Hong Kong to Macau and Guangdong is due to open in late 2018 which will open the estuary area for further development.
+A transport link over the Pearl Estuary from Hong Kong to Macau and Guangdong is opened in late 2018 which will open the estuary area for further development.
 New cities such as Shenzhen have been created within special development zones along the coastline.
 Up until 1988 Hainan was administered as part of Guangdong.
 Notable Universities include Jinan ; Sun Yatsen and Guangdong.
-Foshan to the south-west of Guangzhou has a fine Buddhist shrine and famous for handicrafts as well as soy sauce.
-Zhanjiang to the north of Hainan has some French colonial heritage and is China's naval base for the South China Sea as well as boasting tropical coral reefs.
-Shantou on the other hand was another treaty port taken over by the British after the Opium Wars.

 Guangdong has a sub-tropical climate.
 Frequent rain and fog create a humid climate almost all year round.
 Tropical crops include lychees; bananas and, further to the north tea.
 It has the highest population of any province in China - over 100 million.
-Guangdong is home to a number of ethnic minorities.
+Guangdong is home to a number of ethnic minorities in the mountainous north.
 It is heavily industrialized and prosperous with rich farmland.
 Many industries are based on food processing and there is considerable silk processing too.